HunterHerbst/HunterHerbst.github.io/README.md

-# DarkwaterKiller.github.io
+# hunterherbst.github.io
-The repo for DarkwaterKiller's Webpage, hosted on GitHub Pages
+This is a test repo for my DarkwaterKiller site.
+If you've found this, good job I guess.

+---
+permalink: /index.html
+---